Wan Chai: Mass Transit Railway

-The East Rail line was extended from Hung Hom to Admiralty in 2022 as part of the Shatin to Central Link project, with a newly built station near the Hong Hong Exhibition and Convention Centre.
+The East Rail line was extended from Hung Hom to Admiralty in 2022 as part of the Shatin to Central Link project, with a newly built station near the Hong Kong Exhibition and Convention Centre.
 Its exits connect to the footbridge network in Wan Chai North which also leads back to Wan Chai station.

 Trams

 Tram services run between Shau Kei Wan on the northeastern part of the island and Kennedy Town on the west, with a circular branch serving Happy Valley and the Happy Valley Racecourse.
 The tram route runs across Johnston Road and Hennessy Road.

 Buses

 Most buses travel in Wan Chai from Admiralty to Causeway Bay via Hennessy Road or, in the opposite direction, Johnston Road and Gloucester Road.

 Taxis

 Red taxi (urban) services are available to hire in Wan Chai.
 These can be pre-booked by telephone; however, hailing on the street is a more common way of getting a taxicab.
 Vehicles that carry a green plate at the front of their cars are able to carry passengers across the Victoria Harbour to Kowloon.
 There are, however, areas with restricted kerbs and designated pick-up and drop-off points in the area.